How can I preach the truth and save souls

 — Life of St. John of the Cross, Doctor of the Church

-But today we don’t have to rekindle one’s fire–strengthen them–so they will continue to work hard to seek a saving faith…most have been deceived so greatly into believing we are saved, the whole of God’s children have never even sought a saving faith.
-We don’t even know we need to be saved.
+But today we don’t have to rekindle one’s fire–strengthen them–so they will continue to work hard to seek a saving faith…like I said, most have been deceived so greatly into believing we are saved–we have no fear of the Lord (fear of sin).
+The majority of God’s children have never even sought a saving faith.
+It is unfathomable.
+We don’t even know we need to seek such a faith or what it is.
+See the home page article to learn more.

 Soul’s Aren’t Being Saved